 But the ideal of democracy examined above and the democracy we confront in our daily lives are two different things.
 The latter is the political system that the bourgeoisie put in place when they came to power after the overthrow of the feudal aristocracy.
-There are several reasons why the new ruling class chose to wed democracy to the representative system - it certainly is not possible to practice direct democracy on the scale of the nationstate, the other new institution that the rise of capitalism brought into being.
+There are several reasons why the new ruling class chose to wed democracy to the representative system - it certainly is not possible to practice direct democracy on the scale of the nation-state, the other new institution that the rise of capitalism brought into being.
 But more significant to the new rulers who came to power with the bourgeois revolutions was the fact that representative democracy allows the active and voluntary participation of the exploited classes in their own exploitation and domination while keeping real political power in the hands of the capitalist class who can afford to run for office or pay others who will support their interests to do so.
-In M. Sartin's essay, "The Representative System", the feudal origins of political representation and the reasons behind the bourgeois marriage between this and the democratic system are exposed.
+In M. Sartin's essay, "The Representative System", the feudal origins of political representation and the reachoose whether to give our support or at least our consent to this social organization or not.
+Once again choice comes into play.
+In the myth of Er, Plato makes the destiny of each person depend on the choice each one makes of their model for life: "There was nothing necessarily preordained in life because each person had to change according to the choice she made."
+Now, we can choose to give our contribution to the maintenance of this world.
+Or else we can choose to withhold it.
+In either case, we make a choice for which we alone are responsible, not someone else.
+If it is true that "the original choice is always present in each subsequent choice", then we must also know how to accept the consequences of our actions.
+All of us, no one excluded. to do is stop listening to this chattering for a moment and here is what one would see: these alleged shipwrecks that never were such reappearing.